joseeden/All-Things-DevOps/pages/030-Security/034-Digital-Forensics.md

 - **Collaboration with Legal Teams**: Coordination between IT, legal, and compliance teams.
 - **Chain of Custody**: Maintains a clear record of evidence handling to ensure integrity and admissibility in court.

+### Mobile Devices

+Mobile device forensics involves the investigation and analysis of digital evidence stored on mobile devices, such as smartphones, tablets, and other portable electronics.

+- Prevent wirelesss communications
+- Enable airplane mode
+- Faraday bag/cage
+- Keep devices charged to preserve battery

+Analysis:

+- GPS Tagging - when/where pictures and videos taken
+- Social media posts

 ## Code of Ethics